tyler-johnson/Turbo/README.md

 This is Turbo.
 She ain't pretty (yet), but she'll run.
 This is still super alpha, so don't expect any fireworks.
 Here's what you'll need to get her running: Mongo, Redis, and Node.
 This page will be updated as frequently as I can get to it.
 Feel free to play around and tell me what you think.

+If you want to see an example of Turbo in action, check out [turbo-example](https://github.com/appleifreak/turbo-example).

 ## FAQ

 ### What is a Content Management Platform?

 Well, I'm not sure, I just made it up, sort of (Drupal uses that terminology too).
 Essentially, this is a "faceless" foundation for running dynamic websites.
 What do I mean by dynamic?
 Blogs, e-commerce, information sites, anything that has changing data.

 At it's core, Turbo is really just a Theme, which converts files into something that can be sent to the browser, and a Router, which takes incoming requests, retrieves associated data, and passes it along.
 Using plugins, you can access these major components and combine them to control how the data will be displayed (in theory).
 The neat part is that these two elements are completely seperate; each can be run without the other.
-This causes the need for some weird fajangles (see [connect.js](http://github.com/appleifreak/Turbo/blob/master/lib/connect.js)), but overall it allows for a smooth (modular?) ride.
+This causes the need for some weird fajangles (see [connect.js](https://github.com/appleifreak/Turbo/blob/master/connect.js)), but overall it allows for a smooth (modular?) ride.

 ### Should I use this?